Europa Universalis III: Expansion packs

-Paradox has released 4 expansion packs for Europa Universalis III; each one requires all the previous expansions.
+Paradox has released four expansion packs for Europa Universalis III; each one requires all the previous expansions.
 One version of the game, Europa Universalis III Complete, includes the original game and the first two expansions.
 Another version, Europa Universalis III Chronicles, includes the original game and all four expansions.

 Napoleon's Ambition

 An expansion pack named Napoleon's Ambition was released on 22 August 2007 via GamersGate, a digital distribution platform.
 The Windows version of the expansion is available as a download from GamersGate or as part of the Europa Universalis III Complete retail package, and aims to expand on EUIII with an improved interface, an enhanced trade system, expanded options, and the inclusion of more content to cover the extended time period.
 Virtual Programming published the Napoleon's Ambition expansion pack for Mac OS X on 7 December the same year.

 In Nomine

 A second expansion titled In Nomine was released on 28 May 2008.
 Features include: a further extension of the game's time frame, the addition of the Byzantine Empire, a revised AI which focuses on strategic top-level goals, and completely reworked rebels with their own goals and abilities.
 Virtual Programming published the In Nomine expansion for Mac OS X on 18 August.
 The game now starts earlier, beginning in October 1399 after the coronation of Henry IV of England.
-Because the game's time frame has been extended by 54 years, it now includes nations such as the Byzantine Empire and the Jalayirids, leaders like Tamerlane, and events such as the end of the Hundred Years' War.
+Due to the game's time frame having been extended by 54 years, it now includes nations such as the Byzantine Empire and the Jalayirids, leaders like Tamerlane, and events such as the end of the Hundred Years' War.

 A key variation of the expansion is the ability for the player to make important decisions that will shape the future of their country.
 For instance, a player can choose to create the United Kingdom, make Paris "worth a Mass", or institute an East Indian Trade Company.
 They can now implement decisions on both country and province level with the new decision system, including hundreds of different decisions depending on the situation (for example, the current state religion) and country.

 In Nomine also features 'rebels with a cause'.
 There are several types of rebels (Religious, Patriotic, Peasant...), with different goals and different abilities.
 For example, if patriotic rebels take control of a province, that province will suffer from 10 more years of nationalism and is more likely to defect.
 Other rebels include colonial rebels in your colonies determined to get representation or independence and reactionary nobles rising up to put the serfs back in their place.
 The players can now choose between crushing rebels using military force, negotiating with them, or leaving them and watching them enforce their demands on your country.

 Both Napoleon's Ambition and In Nomine are included in Europa Universalis III Complete.